xBlade58/smart-meter-platform-page/specification/4_CloudInterfaces/overview.md

 ## Cleaning Data

-As a logged in user with rights to delete data entries, a user MUST have the ability to delete collected MeterReadings.
+As a logged-in user with rights to delete data entries, a user MUST have the ability to delete collected MeterReadings.

 The deletion interface is a http delete endpoint with the id of the MeterReading to delete as a parameter.